 An oval symbol represents the beginning of a process depicted inside a flowchart diagram.
 This symbol is essentially a rectangle with rounded edges.
-It also denotes the termination of a process, but finds no intermediate use inside the diagram.
-The design community has voiced certain alternatives in terms of flowchart shapes; however, the oval continues to dominate the start and end of a depicted process.
+It also denotes the termination of a process but finds no intermediate use inside the diagram.
+The design community has voiced certain alternatives in terms of flowchart shapes.
+However, the oval continues to dominate the start and end of a depicted process.
 Typically, a single connector emerges from the oval to signify progression to the subsequent stages of the process.
-In addition, the oval shape serves as a repository of information that provide context to readers surveying a complex process.
+In addition, the oval shape serves as a repository of information that provides context to readers surveying a complex process.
 In elementary flowcharts, the oval may be labeled ‘start’ or ‘end’ depending on its location within the diagram.

 Diamond shapes inside a flowchart represent a decision point.
-The diamond is crucial in the armory of flowchart shapes because multiple pathways and directions can emerge from a diamond shape.
+The diamond is crucial in the armory of flowchart shapes.
+Its multiple pathways and directions can emerge from a diamond shape.
 The end stages of a process as depicted on a flowchart depend on the actions contained in the diamond shapes.
 These shapes typically punctuate industrial processes, workplace process illustrations, flowcharts that describe a sales process, and other such diagrams.
-The inputs into the diamond must be flawless and this presumes perfect knowledge of a process on the part of the designers of flowcharts.
+The inputs into the diamond must be flawless.
+This presumes perfect knowledge of a process on the part of the flowchart designers.
 More than one diamond can be positioned inside a flowchart should it describe multiple stages of a complex (or extended) process.
-The diamond remains the only member among flowchart shapes that resembles the commercial image of a natural mineral mined for profit.
+The diamond remains the only flowchart shape that resembles the commercial image of a natural mineral mined for profit.

 The rectangle typically represents the stages of a process inside a flowchart diagram.
 This unit among flowchart shapes finds the maximum representation owing to the multiple stages that complete a described process inside a flowchart.
-The rectangle denotes part of a process, task, or operation; each rectangle is visually identical but the labels vary depending on the stage of the process or system.
+The rectangle denotes part of a process, task, or operation.
+Each rectangle is visually identical, but the labels vary depending on the stage of the process or system.
 Rectangles can grace any location inside a flowchart and their use allows the described process to achieve completion.
 In addition, the use of rectangular shapes allows the modern flowchart to gain visual symmetry.
-The alternative scenario would involve the use of too many different flowchart shapes that may (at best) transmit a garbled message to readers and reviewers.
+The alternative scenario involves the use of too many different flowchart shapes that may (at best) transmit a garbled message to readers and reviewers.

-Parallelograms represent an important component of the flowchart shapes that describe a process inside an inter-linked illustration.
-These shapes denote input and output operations inside a flowchart.
+Parallelograms represent an important component of the flowchart shapes that describe a process inside an interlinked illustration.
+It denotes input and output operations inside a flowchart.
 Parallelograms remain critical because a large number of operations are positioned inside these shapes.
-Readers and reviewers may find a series of these shapes in rapid succession or in the vicinity of a decision point inside a flowchart.
+Readers and reviewers may find a series of these shapes in rapid succession or in the vicinity of a decision point in a flowchart.
 Further, the parallelogram gains importance because it houses data that enables readers to decrypt essential portions of depicted processes.

-Open-ended rectangles represent an outlier in any collection of flowchart shapes.
-These shapes are not typical components in modern flowcharts, but denote the presence of comments, notes, or statements from creators, designers, reviewers, or readers.
+They represent an outlier in any collection of flowchart shapes.
+These shapes are not typical components in modern flowcharts.
+However, they denote the presence of comments, notes, or statements from creators, designers, reviewers, or readers.
 Comments remain important inputs that allow readers and reviewers to understand a process better.
 The very nature of such content allows these rectangular shapes to be positioned anywhere inside a flowchart.
-Designers of such diagrams may consider collaborating with knowledge experts in a bid to reserve space to accommodate such flowchart shapes.
+Designers of such diagrams can collaborate with knowledge experts, in a bid to reserve space to accommodate such flowchart shapes.

-The foregoing paragraphs have discussed some of the shapes that animate and add meaning to the modern flowchart.
-Design orthodoxy dictates that designers adhere to the standard definitions and the ordained uses of these shapes.
+We’ve discussed some of the shapes that animate and add meaning to the modern flowchart.
+Design orthodoxy dictates that designers adhere to the standard definitions and the intended uses of these shapes.
 However, an evolution of design language may lead to the creation and addition of new shapes to the design lexicon.
 Evolution in this context may point to the possibility of embellishing extant shapes and symbols with additional artwork.
 This may represent an extension of meaning for each new version of a symbol or shape positioned inside the future edition of a modern flowchart.